-- 1. What is meant by 'resolution plan'?
-Mention the aspects examined by resolution professional for confirming a resolution plan and presenting the same to Committee of Creditors. - 2.
-Section 29A inserted in the Insolvency and Bankruptcy Code, 2016 provides for the persons who are not eligible to be resolution applicant.
-Discuss the provisions in brief. - 3.
-Mention the provisions relating to the approval of resolution plan under section 31 of the Insolvency and Bankruptcy Code, 2016. - 4.
-State the changes brought about in section 30 of the Insolvency and Bankruptcy Code, 2016 by the Insolvency and Bankruptcy Code (Second Amendment) Act, 2018. - 5.
-What are the grounds on which an appeal against an order approving a resolution plan under section 31 of the Insolvency and Bankruptcy Code, 2016 may be filed? - 6.
-Discuss the provision of the Code pertaining to immunity provided to the corporate debtor with regard to offences committed prior to CIRP?
+- 1. What is understood by the term 'Resolution Plan' under the Insolvency and Bankruptcy Code, 2016? - 2.
+What aspects are examined by resolution professional for confirming a resolution plan and presenting the same to Committee of Creditors? - 3.
+Examine whether the promoters can object the resolution plan on the ground that no amount is provided to them under the resolution plan. - 4.
+What lead to insertion of section 29A in the Insolvency and Bankruptcy Code, 2016 relating to persons who are not eligible to be resolution applicant? - 5.
+Mention the provisions relating to the approval of resolution plan under section 31 of the Insolvency and Bankruptcy Code, 2016. - 6.
+State the changes brought about in section 30 of the Insolvency and Bankruptcy Code, 2016 by the Insolvency and Bankruptcy Code (Second Amendment) Act, 2018. - 7.
+Discuss whether NCLT or NCLAT has the jurisdiction to analyse the resolution plan?
+Cite relevant case law. - 8.
+What are the challenges relating to statutory dues while preparing the resolution plan?
+Discuss.